Remembering The 1994 “Shaq Shutdown” At All-Star Weekend & Shaq’s Revenge

 I interrupted, “Y’all got murdered.”

-“Yeah, we got killed.”
-Payton replied.
-“Shaq took it personal and he got busy on that day.
+“Yeah, we got killed,” Payton replied.
+“Shaq took it personally and he got busy on that day.
 But that’s how it goes.
 It was a joke at first and then Shaq took it a little personal and that was it.
 But that’s how it was back then.
 If a coach didn’t want to play you, you would go back at their team.”

 Shaq finished with 38 points (16-19 FG), 20 rebounds and 5 blocks as the Magic beat the Sonics 124-93 (on the same day Shaq’s film Blue Chips came out in theaters).